 In the early days of computers, there were few encoding standards that would store all English characters and symbols in 8 bits (1 byte).
 1 Byte is a one storage unit that holds the sequence of 8 zeros or ones.

 For example: 00110011 is one byte.
 In the old days, each English letter in the alphabet would occupy one byte.
-Everyone was happy.
 The most popular encoding standard that exists even today is called ASCII.
 It defines English letters and symbols used back in the days.

-However, when internet started to take off, there was a big need to encode more symbols and more characters.
+However, when the Internet started to take off, there was a big need to encode more symbols and more characters.
 The existing ASCII could not now accommodate the growing number of languages.
-Moreover, people realized that for Chinese and Japanese characters, 1 byte simply isn’t enough.
+Moreover, people realized that for Chinese and Japanese characters 1 byte isn’t enough.

-The unicode was invented in early 1990s to define each character in any language in the world.
-However, unicode does not represent each character with the zeros and ones so that it is easier for computers to store.
+The Unicode was invented in early 1990s to define each character in any language in the world.
+However, the Unicode does not represent each character with the zeros and ones so that it is easier for computers to store.
 Instead, unicode tries to define every symbol in every language of the world with a set of letter and characters.

 Intro to UTF-8

-Once we’ve defined each letter in each language in the world with a unique sequence of character and letters, we can now store them in a standard that computers understand.
+Once we define each letter in each language in the world with a unique sequence of character and letters, we can now store them in a standard that computers understand.
 This is where UTF-8 comes in.

 One of the reasons why UTF-8 encoding is a standard that is widely accepted today is because it is compatible with ASCII.
 It make it easy to represent English texts and symbols using the ASCII format.